collective/collective.listusers/docs/customization.rst

 User attribute filter vocabulary
 --------------------------------

-In control panel, administrator must provide vocabulary upon which user attribute is matched during filtering.
+In control panel, administrator can provide a vocabulary as base for a user attribute filter widget.

-To override, create `overrides.zcml` and configure your own utility providing the interface.

 View adapters
 -------------